 Whatever your reason for celebrating with going out to eat, if you prefer to celebrate with alcohol, it’s important to know whether or not the restaurant you are going to serves it.

-If you are more of a foodie and prefer to celebrate by eating comfort food, Olive Garden is one of the best restaurants that not only offers comfort food but alcohol as well.
+Olive Garden is one of the best restaurants that not only offers comfort food but alcohol as well.

 Olive Garden has an extensive alcohol menu.
 There is something on the drink menu for everyone.
 There are red wines for those who prefer a dry taste and white for those who like their drinks sweet.

 Here is the current full alcohol menu at Olive Garden. *Note: These might vary slightly depending on the Olive Garden location that you are visiting.

 - Olive Garden’s Featured Wines